200713-dotnet/project-challenge-p1-Pyrodron/README.md

 + [required] each pizza must be able to have a size ✔️ - size will remain in the OrderModel as I do not believe that a pizza should be restricted to a size
 + [required] each pizza must be able to have toppings ✔️
 + [required] each pizza must be able to compute its pricing ✔️
-+ [required] each pizza must have no less than 2 default toppings
++ [required] each pizza must have no less than 2 default toppings ✔️
-+ [required] each pizza must limit its toppings to no more 5
++ [required] each pizza must limit its toppings to no more than 5 ✔️

 ### user